Reservoir Evaluation Technology (GEO504)

 Knowledge:

-• Use appropriate software for interpretation of core, logs and well test data
+- Use appropriate software for interpretation of core and well log data

 Skills: